elasmojs/rooster/README.md

   - gale.cfg

 ## Custom Configuration
-Adding a gale.cfg file in the same folder as the gale.exe file can be used to modify the following properties
+Adding a gale.cfg file in the same folder as the gale excutable file can be used to modify the following properties

 [Sample Configuration](gale.cfg)